 The Conservation Volunteers Manchester - enter your postcode to find TCV Manchester events along the Mersey in Greater Manchester

-Public engagement events will also take place in spring and summer 2026 to promote the river walk as well as events for local schools, youth groups and other community groups.
+Public engagement events will take place in spring and summer 2026 to promote the river walk as well as events for local schools, youth groups and other community groups.

 Share Article